On synthetic interval data with predetermined subject partitioning, and partial control of the variables' marginal correlation structure: An algorithm for a predetermined subject clustering with partial control of the variables' dependence structure

-{\bf Proposition 1:} For the algorithm proposed in Section 3, for even $C$, and for $H_1=\ldots =H_P=H$, and, $L_1=\ldots =L_P=L$, the covariance within each homogenous group is the same for all groups, and the highest observed in the interval variables' covariance matrix.
+{\bf Proposition 2:} For the algorithm proposed in Section 3.1, and for $H_1=\ldots =H_P=H$, and, $L_1=\ldots =L_P=L$, the covariance between variables within a homogenous group is the same for all groups, and is higher than any covariance between variables that belong to different groups.

 Proof: Without any loss of generality, assume that all variables contribute to the clustering.
 Each of the $2^{C/2 - 1}$ homogenous groups contains $l=P/(2^{C/2 - 1})$ adjoined variables with the same cluster profile characterized by H or L. For the variables within a homogenous group, the differences $(f_{p,c_1} - f_{p,c_2})$ and $(f_{q,c_1} - f_{q,c_2})$ always carry the same sign, for any $c_1$ and $c_2$.
 This is not true for variables in different groups.
-This translates to within-group covariances $\mbox{Cov}(x_{.p},x_{.q})$ that are always positive and larger than between-group covariances, as the algorithm determines balanced sized clusters and Theorem 1 holds.
+This translates to within-group covariances $\mbox{Cov}(x_{.p},x_{.q})$ that are always positive and larger than between-group covariances, as the algorithm determines balanced sized clusters and Proposition 2 holds.